 - Accommodation: if your home has been badly damaged in a storm, you may need to find temporary accommodation.
 Many home insurance policies include alternative accommodation.
 The amount of cover will depend on why your home is uninhabitable.

-John Lewis Home Insurance covers the cost of alternative accommodation for you, your family and your pets if you can't stay at home due to damage to contents.
-We also provide cover if your home can't be lived in due to damage to the building.
+John Lewis Home Insurance provides cover for the cost of alternative accommodation for you, your family and your pets if you can't stay at home due to damage to contents.
+We could also provide cover if your home can't be lived in due to damage to the building.